-Central coastal areas of the country from the Airport to Savannah recieved below normal rainfall during the past three months.
+Most of the country, especially northern and Central parts saw a dry June 2018.
 Additionally, rainfall totals during the next three months are forecast to be generally below normal across the country.
-Therefore, a short-term drought watch is being issued for central coastal areas of the country.
+Therefore, a short-term drought watch is being issued for central and northern areas of the country.
 See the map below.

 Forecast Drought Condition for Belize is done using Standardized Precipitation Index (SPI)

 The Standardised Precipitation Index (SPI), developed by T.B.
 Mckee, N.J.
 Doesken and J. Kleist (McKee et al. 1993) of Colorado State University is an index that, if used carefully, can provide early warning of an extended drought period and aid in assessing drought severity.
 It can also provide similar information at the other end of the spectrum- extremely high precipitation.
 SPI is basically a representation of rainfall in units of standard deviation.
 Positive values indicate greater than median rainfall; negative values indicate less than median rainfall.
 Belize is now using this tool for early drought warning.

 A three-month SPI analysis reflects short to medium term moisture and can give an indication of available moisture conditions at the beginning of the growing season.
 A six-month SPI analysis reflects medium term trends in rainfall and is effective in showing rainfall distribution over distinct seasons as well as being associated with anomalous stream flows and reservoir levels, which takes longer to manifest itself than does agricultural drought.
 A twelve-month SPI can indicate the potential periods of shortfall in groundwater amounts.